fastoch/DevOps_Full_Course/README.md

 It acts as a bridge between the Kubernetes control plane and the local node, handling pod lifecycle operations.

-It receives instructions from the control plane by actively watching the kube-apiserver.
+It "receives" instructions from the control plane by actively monitoring the kube-apiserver.
-When it detects updates, it does what the control plane is asking and sends back a response once it's done its job.
+When it detects updates, it does what the control plane is asking and sends back a response once its job is done.
 The kube-apiserver component will then register corresponding changes in the etcd database.

-Basically, the kubelet component enables communication between the worker node and the control plane.

 ### kube-proxy